fabean/thandion/README.md

 # thandion (need a real name)
 A tabletop RPG character tracker

+This is all bad and reeds to be completely rewritten...

 This is just starting out but it is actually functional, which is nice.

 The point of this is to make a full featured character builder/tracker that can be used in any RPG.